What is Solidity?

 Project boilerplate:

-- My custom boilerplate - a fork from Hardhat boilerplate but the frontend built with Vite and support Typescript.
+• My custom boilerplate - is a fork from Hardhat boilerplate but the frontend built with Vite and supports Typescript.